thirtysevennorth/domesticlight_public/README.md

 https://raw.githubusercontent.com/espressif/arduino-esp32/gh-pages/package_esp32_dev_index.json
 2) In Boards Manager add "esp32" by Espressif Systems.
 This should be on V 2.0.11 or later.
 3) If this is a new Arduino IDE install on a MAC system you may be prompted to install Xcode command line tools.
 The IDE will prompt you, or you can enter the following command in Terminal "xcode-select --install" and follow the prompts.
+4) the UM Feather S3 boards use the USB > Serial driver.
+You should not need to install any serial driver.

 ** ADD THE FOLLOWING LIBRARIES using the Arduino Library Manager:
 1) RTClib